TAAPArthur/amt/README.md

-#Anime Manga Tracker (beta)
+# Anime Manga Tracker (beta)
-CLI tool to download/stream anime/manga from (mainly) official sources
+CLI tool to download/stream anime/manga (and now light novels) from (mainly) official sources

 The goal is to provide an simple and unobtrusive way to consume manga/anime using custom players.

 ## Dependencies
 See [requirements.txt](requirements.txt) and [requirements-optional.txt](requirements-optional.txt)